akuny/akuny.github.io/_drafts/transaction-script-two.md

 | PUT    | /job-posting/:id | Update a particular job posting |
 | DELETE | /job-posting/:id | Delete a particular job posting |

-So, Wormwood allows users who are associated with an organization to submit and update job postings; users who are not associated with an organization can only view these job postings.
+So, JobFair allows users who are associated with an organization to submit and update job postings; users who are not associated with an organization can only view these job postings.
 Organizations pay
-$50 a month for their users to post jobs on Wormwood.
+$50 a month for their users to post jobs on JobFair.

-Given the modest feature set, the first version of Wormwood's backend handles job posting use cases with the Transaction Script pattern.
+Given the modest feature set, the first version of JobFair's backend handles job posting use cases with the Transaction Script pattern.
 Here's the initial implementation of the `POST /job-posting` endpoint: